ClickHouse/ClickHouse/docs/en/interfaces/schema-inference.md

 ## Template {#template}

-In Template format ClickHouse first extracts all column values from the row according to specified template and then tries to infer data type for each value according to its escaping rule.
+In Template format ClickHouse first extracts all column values from the row according to the specified template and then tries to infer the data type for each value according to its escaping rule.

 **Example**